andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 But the museum does a masterful job of telling a story through their collection.
-As you enter the exhibit you are welcomed by a series of pieces that portend the storm clouds of war gathering over Europe.
+As you enter the exhibit you are welcomed by a series of pieces that portend the storm clouds of war gathering over Europe in the 1930s.

-As you continue through the space the pieces slowly shift from an ominous sense of impending doom to
+As you continue through the space the pieces slowly shift from an ominous sense of impending doom to doom incarnate.
 Photographs of tattered studios in war torn cities accompany works dominated by dark colors and harsh lines.
 Dispersed between the pieces are are descriptions of the milieu in which the artists lived and worked.
-Art is always an expression of its time but I have to imagine wartime only emphasizes the degree to which art reflects the world it is made within.
+Art is always an expression of its time but I have to imagine wartime only emphasizes the degree to which art reflects the world it inhabits.

 By end of the exhibit the mood of the pieces begin to gradually lighten, reflective of a world emerging from the largest bloodletting in history, hopeful for what lies ahead, thankful for surviving the carnage, and rueful for having to live through a catastrophe completely out of their control.

-The works, in their entirety, create
+The rest of the lower floors present a handful of other exhibits with titles such as *Lost in

-The lower floors hold a handful of other exhibits with titles such as *Lost in Color* and *Painting the Unspeakable* that highlight works from Scandinavian artists and a smattering of others from around the world.
+Color* and *Painting the Unspeakable* that highlight works from Scandinavian artists and a smattering of others from around the world.
 Each installation tells a story, each installation complements the works of Edvard Munch to be seen